CtrlK

 Specificity

-Lists multiple concrete actions ('define their ideal customer profile, position an AI product, build messaging architecture, or validate product-market fit') rather than vague language; voice stays third-person ('the user wants to'), consistent with the good examples, so no voice penalty applies.
+Lists multiple concrete actions — 'define their ideal customer profile, position an AI product, build messaging architecture, or validate product-market fit' — with comprehensive coverage across the four named sub-domains.

 Completeness